-Table 5-16 shows Definition of the CSD for the High Capacity SD Memory Card (CSD Version 2.0).
-The following sections describe the CSD fields and the relevant data types for the High Capacity SD Memory Card.
+Table 5-16 shows Definition of the CSD Version 2.0 for the High Capacity SD Memory Card and Extended Capacity SD Memory Card.

+The following sections describe the CSD fields and the relevant data types for SDHC and SDXC Cards.

-CSD Version 2.0 is applied to only the High Capacity SD Memory Card.
+CSD Version 2.0 is applied to SDHC and SDXC Cards.
 The field name in parenthesis is set to fixed value and indicates that the host is not necessary to refer these fields.
 The fixed values enables host, which refers to these fields, to keep compatibility to CSD Version 1.0.
 The Cell Type field is coded as follows: R = readable, W(1) = writable once, W = multiple writable.